MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 To get a bootstrapper for Visual Studio 2017, see the [Visual Studio previous versions](https://visualstudio.microsoft.com/vs/older-downloads/) download page for details on how to do so.

-Your setup executable&mdash;or to be more specific, the bootstrapper file&mdash;should match one of the following.
+Your setup executable&mdash;or to be more specific, the bootstrapper file&mdash;should match or be similar to one of the following.

 | Edition | Filename |
 |-------------|-----------------------|